albrow/5w4g-server/README.md

 go run server.go
 ```

-If you want, you can install a tool called [fresh](https://github.com/pilu/fresh),
+It is highly recommended that you install [fresh](https://github.com/pilu/fresh),
 which will automatically restart the application when you make changes to the source
 code.